-Anthony is a second year Ph.D. student in the field of Plant Pathology and Plant-Microbe Biology.
-He is interested in the biology and ecology of toxigenic fungi infecting crop plants and the impacts of mycotoxins on food security and nutrition.
+Anthony is a Research Associate at TCI.
+He earned his PhD in the field of Plant Pathology and Plant-Microbe Biology in 2020.
+His research interests are the biology and ecology of toxigenic fungi infecting crop plants and the impacts of mycotoxins on food security and nutrition.
+As a TCI Scholar, he engaged with smallholders in India to characterize the extent of mycotoxin contamination in village-level food systems and to develop context-specific survey methodologies for sustainable, scalable mycotoxin management.
 Before joining the research program of Rebecca J. Nelson at Cornell, Anthony received B.A. degrees in Biology and Russian Language with a concentration in Global Development Studies from Grinnell College.
-He has conducted research in the disciplines of plant pathology (USDA-ARS; University of Costa Rica), agricultural development (ICIPE; Mbita, Kenya), and land reform policy (United Nations FAO; Bishkek, Kyrgyzstan), with especial emphasis on the intersections of agriculture, policy, and society.
-Anthony plans to engage with smallholders in India to characterize the extent of mycotoxin contamination in village-level food systems, and to develop context-specific survey methodologies for sustainable, scalable mycotoxin management.
+He has conducted research in the disciplines of plant pathology (USDA-ARS; University of Costa Rica), agricultural development (ICIPE; Mbita, Kenya), and land reform policy (United Nations FAO; Bishkek, Kyrgyzstan), with special emphasis on the intersections of agriculture, policy, and society.